-Supplementary Table 1: Mean (Gy), minimum (Gy), maximum (Gy) and the percentage volumes (%) of each shoulder muscle that received V5 to V40 Gy of radiation when hybrid-IMRT, wedged field, VMAT, and hybrid-VMAT were used for the post-mastectomy chest wall.
+Supplementary Table 1: Mean (Gy), minimum (Gy), maximum (Gy) and the percentage volume (%) of each shoulder muscle that received V5 to V40 Gy of radiation when hybrid-IMRT, wedged field, VMAT, and hybrid-VMAT were used for the post-mastectomy chest wall.
 Values in brackets indicate range.
+Not applicable in the statistical significance column indicates that the statistical tests were not performed because the mean dose, V15 Gy dose or V30 Gy dose for one or more techniques were equal to 0. h-IMRT: hybrid-IMRT; h-VMAT: hybrid-VMAT.